microsoft/powerbi-visuals-utils-dataviewutils/docs/api/data-role-helper.md

 ## getCategoryIndexOfRole

-This function finds the category by role name and returns an index of it.
+This function finds the category by role name and returns its index.

 ```typescript
 function getCategoryIndexOfRole(categories: DataViewCategoryColumn[], roleName: string): number;